Patient Spotlights

 Life Interrupted

-I first fell ill July 2014.
-I was a single Mom, with 2 kiddos.
-In the process of moving, a lot of stressors personally and professionally at the time.
-I started feeling sick around Friday.
+I first fell ill July, 2014.
+I was a single mom, with 2 kiddos.
+I was in the process of moving and had a lot of stressors personally and professionally at the time.
+I started

 More